vRealize Orchestrator Appliance 7.6 | 11 April 2019 | Build 13020602

 - Detailed logs per workflow item.

-- Audit logs accessible through the main Orchestrator navigration manu and the individual workflow object editors.
+- Audit logs accessible through the main vRealize Orchestrator navigation menu and the individual workflow object editors.

-- Wavefront integration for Orchestrator instance monitoring - configured through the Extension Properties page of the Orchestrator Control Center.
+- Wavefront integration for vRealize Orchestrator instance monitoring - configured through the Extension Properties page of the vRealize Orchestrator Control Center.

 - For information on enabling the Wavefront and Opentracing integrations, see Enabling the Wavefront and Opentracing Extensions.